mjpolifka/satisfactory-tools/readme.md

 You should be ready to run!

-## To run:
+## To Run:
-Set environment variables (can skip if you're not editing the code):

-    Windows CMD:
-    - set FLASK_ENV=development
-    - set FLASK_APP=app.py

-    Windows PowerShell:
-    - $env:FLASK_ENV="development"
-    - $env:FLASK_APP="app.py"

-    Linux/Unix/(?Mac?):
-    - TODO

 Run `flask run` to start the development server.
 In your browser, navigate to http://localhost:5000/init_db/ the first time you run it.

 Then, to access the app, navigate to http://localhost:5000/

-## "Documentation" (basically just some notes for now):
+## Semi-Production Setup (Linux):
+I wrote the `sync-and-restart.sh` script awhile ago that runs a "production" server with `gunicorn`, but I never documented the process.
+This is my reminder.

+## Packages Used:
-uses `flask` and `flask-sqlalchemy`, with an `sqlite` database
+Uses `flask` and `flask-sqlalchemy`, with an `sqlite` database Added `python-dotenv` and a `.flaskenv` file to auto-set environment variables.
-does more now, but not sure what to document the code seems quite readable to me (but of course it would)

 ## TODO List